 “Simply stated, how this will impact our students, and students yet to come, is generational.
 These efforts set forth by GVSU are efforts that change generations.
 They change futures.
 We hope other university chartering agencies will follow this example.”

 Timberland Charter Academy is a free public charter school in Muskegon, Mich., serving students in Young 5s through eighth grade.
-National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has 98 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
+National Heritage Academies (NHA), a charter school management company in Grand Rapids, Mich. has over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through 12th grade.
 For more Is information, visit nhaschools.com.